Rapptz/discord.py/docs/api.rst

     .. attribute:: available

-        The availability of a sticker being changed.
+        The availability of one of the following being changed:

-        See also :attr:`GuildSticker.available`
+        * :attr:`GuildSticker.available`
+        * :attr:`SoundboardSound.available`

         :type: :class:`bool`